If everyone had the skills of a therapist, I believe, the world would be a much better place. Here’s why:

 A very compassionate question.
 One that can only be asked by someone who actually heard the problem.
 And – here’s the catch – took it seriously!
 Again, this is made easy if by leaving one’s preconceived notions in the back of the mind.
 It’s not your show, you are a mere audience member until the time comes for your size-up.

-Finally, if everyone had the skills of a therapist, at least these few skills, I’m guessing that fewer people would feel lonely and isolated – and supported and empowered to move down the road to mental wellness.
+Finally, if everyone had the skills of a therapist, at least these few skills, I’m guessing that fewer people would feel lonely and isolated.
+But only with less people feel lonely and isolated, but they would also feel supported and empowered to move down the road to mental wellness.

 In crisis?
 Go to Crisis Services Canada